logicahealth/InfoButtons/README.md

 2.0 RELEASE NOTES
 =================

 OpenInfobutton 2.0 includes many major feature updates as well as optimizations and bug fixes to existing features.

-The biggest improvement is a fully featured custom profile editor that allows librarians to edit and author profiles without any knowledge of XML or usage of database tools.
-This will make it easier for organizations to tailor OpenInfobutton for their specific needs.
-Along with this feature, this release also includes the following:
+Major features:

+- This is the first fully featured release of the LITE OpenInfobutton management tool.
+It includes the ability to download resource profiles from the OpenInfobutton cloud-based profile store, configure custom resource profiles, and index local resources for the infobutton responder.
+- Major improvements in the overall usability of LITE.
+- LITE user authentication

+Other general improvements:
 - A typeahead style search for Main Search Criteria in the Responder asset property editor
 - An additional database table that allows organizations to "blacklist" a profile based on the userId request parameter
-- Simple authentication to manage/restrict users of LITE
-- Optimizations to profile loading code which should speed up requests
+- Optimizations to profile loading code in the Infobutton Manager that speed up its response time
-- An optional unit test that can be used as a monitoring script for OpenInfobutton installations
+- An optional unit test that can be used as to monitor the status of an OpenInfobutton server
 - Various other bug fixes and optimizations that are logged in our github repository

 Building and redeploying